 We develop products based on anticipated market and customer requirements and incur substantial product development expenditures, which can include the payment of large up-front, third-party license fees and royalties, prior to generating associated revenues.
 Because the development of our products incorporates not only our complex and evolving technology, but also our customers' specific requirements, a lengthy sales process is often required before potential customers begin the technical evaluation of our products.
 Our customers typically perform numerous tests and extensively evaluate our products before incorporating them into their systems.
 The time required for testing, evaluation and design of our products into a customer's equipment can take up to six months or more.
 It can take an additional six months before a customer commences volume shipments of systems that incorporate our products.
 However, even when we achieve a design win, the customer may never ship systems incorporating our products.
-Because of our relatively limited history in selling our products, we cannot assure you that the time required for the testing, evaluation and design of our products by our customers would not exceed six months.
+Because of our relatively limited history in selling our products, no assurance can be given that the time required for the testing, evaluation and design of our products by our customers would not exceed six months.
 Because of this lengthy development cycle, we will experience delays between the time we incur expenditures for research and development, sales and marketing, inventory levels and the time we generate revenues, if any, from these expenditures.
-Additionally, if actual sales volumes for a particular product are substantially less than originally forecasted, we may experience large write-offs of capitalized license fees and prepaid royalties that would negatively affect our operating results.
+Additionally, if actual sales volumes for a particular product are substantially less than originally forecasted, we may experience large asset write-offs of intellectual property, prepaid royalties, and production masks, which would negatively affect our operating results.